wireapp/wire-server/docs/src/how-to/install/web-app-settings.md

 ## Enable extra entropy (only on Windows)

 The Wire desktop application uses system-dependent source of random bits as an internal entropy source when generating cryptographic keys.
 In certain cases it may be desired to enable externally generated entropy derived from mouse movement.
-This option only affects only Windows users.
+This option only affects Windows users.

 To enable additional entropy during client creation add the following to your Helm overrides in `values/wire-server/values.yaml`: